digitalcolony/cruxcalc/README.md

 All formulas implemented are scientifically validated:

-- BMI uses the standard WHO classification
+- **BMI** uses the standard WHO classification
-- BMR formulas are peer-reviewed and widely accepted
+- **BMR** formulas are peer-reviewed and widely accepted
-- Casey Butt's muscle potential formula is based on extensive analysis of drug-free bodybuilders
+- **Casey Butt's muscle potential** formula is based on extensive analysis of drug-free bodybuilders
+- **Potato hack calculations** include resistant starch reduction for cooled potatoes (17%)

 ## 🛠️ Built With

 - **[Astro](https://astro.build)** - Modern static site generator
+- **Progressive Web App** - PWA standards for app-like experience
 - **Vanilla JavaScript** - For calculator logic and interactivity
 - **CSS3** - Modern styling with custom properties and grid/flexbox
 - **HTML5** - Semantic markup for accessibility
+- **Open Graph & Twitter Cards** - Professional social media sharing

 ## 🚀 Getting Started

+### For Users

+Simply visit [calc.potatohack.com](https://calc.potatohack.com) and start calculating!
+Optionally download as an app for the best experience.

+### For Developers

 1. **Clone the repository**